'Absolutely No Link' Between YouTube Attacker And People She Shot, Police Say

 A spokesperson for police in Mountain View, Calif., told KQED that Nasim Najafi Aghdam, a San Diego resident, had been found sleeping in her car in a parking lot in the Northern California town around 2 a.m.
 Tuesday.
 They let her go because she did not appear to be a threat to herself and others.

-Barberini said Wednesday that his department in San Bruno did not have communication with the Mountain View department since Monday — though he added that they would look further into the matter.
+Barberini said Wednesday that his department in San Bruno did not communicate with the Mountain View department prior to the shooting — though he added that they would look further into the matter.

 As for the victims of Aghdam's attack, Zuckerberg San Francisco General Hospital said two of the three patients the medical facility had received were discharged Tuesday night.
 The other, a man in his 30s, remains in serious condition, according to a hospital statement emailed to NPR on Wednesday morning.